Click to learn more : 👉 Natural product for your dog during GINGIVITIS 🐶

 How to Treat Dog Gingivitis At Home Naturally

 Click to learn more : 👉 Natural product for your dog with GINGIVITIS 🐶

 Chlorhexidine is a disinfectant and antiseptic.
 It’s often used to sterilize surgical instruments, but you can also use it as a gingivitis rinse.
 Chlorhexidine works by binding to oral tissues and tooth surfaces.
 Over time, it gets released into the oral cavity.
 It is safe for pets, but most dogs won’t rave about the taste and it can produce tooth staining within a few days of usage.
 Buy a .2% rinse and squirt a small amount on the inside of each cheek once or twice a day.
 You can buy chlorhexidine in most pet stores.
 If you can’t find it in your area, ask your veterinarian.

 Aloe Vera and Peroxide

-Combine one part aloe vera gel with one part 3% hydrogen peroxide and apply a small quantity to gauze or a cotton swab to rub along your dog’s teeth.
+Combine one part aloe vera gel with one part 3% hydrogen peroxide and apply a small quantity to gauze or a cotton swab to rub along your dog’s teeth as home treatment.